joel113/documentation-cheatsheet/shell.md

 `history -c` - Clears the history

+`hh` - Provides an interactive search of the historical commands

 `echo $HISTSIZE` - Shows the history size

 `echo $HISTFILE` - Shows the location of the shell history